-Editor's note: This post was originally published in November 2011 and has been updated for comprehensiveness.
+Editor's note: This post was originally published in 2011 and has been updated to be more current and comprehensive.

 If you haven’t already, identify clear responsibilities, processes and goals to sync your marketing and sales efforts.
 To accomplish this, we recommend holding a meeting with key players from both marketing and sales to discuss:

 - What does your existing lead database look like?
 What customer relationship management (CRM) system is used, and how is lead information updated within it?

 - What are the core components of your marketing technology stack?